tonybaloney/wily/docs/source/commands/graph.rst

 Examples
 --------

-``wily graph`` will take 1 or 2 metrics as the 2nd and 3rd arguments.
-The first metric will be the Y-axis and the 3rd metric (if provided) will control the size of the bubble.
+``wily graph`` will take 1 or 2 comma-separated metrics as the -m option.
+The first metric will be the Y-axis and the 2nd metric (if provided) will control the size of the bubble.

 .. code-block:: none

-   $ wily graph example.py loc
+   $ wily graph example.py -m loc

 .. image:: ../_static/single_metric_graph.png
    :align: center